caltechlibrary/dataset/docs/attach-endpoint.md

 ```

 NOTE: The URL contains the filename used in the saved attachment.
 If
-I didn't want to call it "a1.png" I could have provided a different
+I did not want to call it "a1.png" I could have provided a different
 name in the URL path.